chriswendt/ietf/passport/draft-ietf-stir-passport.md

 ~~~~~~~~~~
 {
   "bar":"beyond all recognition"
   "dest":{"uri":["sip:alice@example.com"]},
-    "iat":"1443208345",
+  "iat":1443208345,
   "orig":{"tn":"12155551212"}
 }
 ~~~~~~~~~~

 # Deterministic JSON Serialization {#json_serialization}

-JSON, as a canonical format, can include spaces and line breaks, and key value pairs can occur in any order.
+JSON objects can include spaces and line breaks, and key value pairs can occur in any order.
 It is therefore a non-deterministic string format.
 In order to make the digital signature verification work deterministically, the JSON representation of the JWS Protected Header object and JWS Payload object MUST be computed as follows.

-The JSON object MUST follow the rules for the construction of the thumbprint of a JSON Web Key (JWK) as defined in {{RFC7638}} Section 3 Step 1 only.
-Step 2 should not be performed; as noted in JWK this is still a legal JWK object.
+The JSON object MUST follow the following rules.
+These rules are based on the thumbprint of a JSON Web Key (JWK) as defined in Section 3 Step 1 of {{RFC7638}}.

+1. The JSON object MUST contain no whitespace or line breaks before or after any syntactic elements.
+2. JSON objects MUST have the keys ordered lexicographically by the Unicode {{UNICODE}} code points of the member names.
+3. JSON value literals MUST be lowercase.
+4. JSON numbers are to be encoded as integers unless the field is defined to be encoded otherwise.
+5. Encoding rules MUST be applied recursively to member values and array values.

+Note: For any PASSporT extension claims, member names within the scope of a JSON object MUST NOT be equal to other member names, otherwise serialization will not be deterministic.

 ## Example PASSport deterministic JSON form